Lucie Castets: Prime ministerial nomination

 In July 2024, Castets was nominated by the New Popular Front as their candidate for prime minister of France, in the aftermath of the 2024 legislative election in which the NFP won the most seats but not a majority.
 Following her nomination, Castets said that her political priorities were reversing the pension reform by Emmanuel Macron, a tax reform to make sure that "all pay their fair share", and to improve purchasing power by raising salaries and social benefit payments.

 Macron dismissed her nomination, initially saying that he would not make any decisions before the end of the 2024 Summer Olympics and that "the question is not a name", but which governmental majority would be formed in the National Assembly.
 Castets rejected forming a coalition with Macron's Ensemble group due to what she said were profound disagreements, and urged Macron to accept her nomination.
 The president declined to appoint Castets again in late August because other parties said that they would topple a NFP minority government, and in September appointed Michel Barnier of Les Républicains instead.

+2026 Paris municipal election

+In January 2026, Castets joined the list led by Emmanuel Grégoire for the 2026 Paris municipal election, a left-wing alliance excluding La France Insoumise.
+On 24 February 2026, she was chosen as the alliance's lead candidate in the 12th arrondissement of Paris, replacing outgoing Ecologist mayor Emmanuelle Pierre-Marie, who had been weakened by allegations of toxic management.

+In the second round, her list won the arrondissement with 47.51% of the vote, ahead of lists led by Valérie Montandon, Caroline Mécary and Clara Chassaniol.
+She was elected to the Council of Paris and became a metropolitan councillor of the Métropole du Grand Paris.
+On 6 April 2026, she was elected mayor of the 12th arrondissement at the first meeting of the new arrondissement council.